5.4.7 Payee's right to enforce debt via court proceedings

 In most cases the Registrar is solely entitled to and responsible for collecting a registered maintenance liability or a carer liability.
-The payer may voluntarily make payments directly to the payee or a third party in the form of non-agency payments (5.3.1); however, the payee of a registered maintenance liability or a carer liability may not enforce payments under that liability except by instituting court proceedings under CSRC Act section 113A (CSA Act section 30(3) and section 69B(4)).
+The payer may voluntarily make payments directly to the payee or a third party in the form of non-agency payments (5.3.1); however, the payee of a registered maintenance liability or a carer liability may not enforce payments under that liability except by instituting court proceedings under CSRC Act section 113A (CSRC Act section 30(3) and section 69B(4)).

 Prior notice to the Registrar

 A payee of a registered maintenance liability or a carer liability must give prior notice to the Registrar of his or her intention to institute court proceedings.
 The notice must be in writing (including by email or facsimile) and given to the Registrar at least 14 days before the payee files his or her application in the court, unless the court allows for a shorter period because of exceptional circumstances (CSRC Act section 113A(1)).

 In which court may the payee institute proceedings?

 The payee can choose to enforce a child support debt under the FL Act, or take civil action to recover the debt (CSRC Act section 113(1)).
 The payee of a carer debt can only use civil action to recover a carer debt.

 Civil action involves obtaining judgment, and then enforcing the judgment through the court.

 Proceedings under the FL Act may be brought in any court with family law jurisdiction including the Federal Circuit and Family Court of Australia and State, Local and Magistrates Courts.
-The Family Law Act and Rules (and related Federal Circuit Court Rules) apply to child support enforcement proceedings under the CSRC Act as if the proceedings had been brought under the FL Act (CSRC Act section 105).
+The Family Law Act, Federal Circuit and Family Court of Australia (Family Law) Rules 2021 and the Federal Circuit and Family Court of Australia (Division 2) (Family Law) Rules 2021, which adopt the Family Law Rules, apply to child support enforcement proceedings under the CSRC Act as if the proceedings had been brought under the FL Act (CSRC Act section 105).

 Parties to the proceedings